Oklahoma House of Representatives: Salaries and benefits

 Members of the Oklahoma House of Representatives receive $47,500 in annual pay.
 The Speaker of the Oklahoma House of Representatives receives $65,432 in annual pay.
 The Speaker Pro Tempore, minority leader and appropriations chair receive $59,864 in annual pay.
 Pay is set by a nine-member state board appointed by the governor, Speaker, and President Pro Tempore of the Oklahoma Senate.

 State legislators can seek reimbursement for expenses related to meals, lodging, and travel related to their duties at any point during the year.
-They receive a $174 per diam and a milage reimbursement of $0.655 per mile.
+They receive a $174 per diem and a milage reimbursement of $0.655 per mile.
 They have access to benefits, including health and life insurance and retirement savings plans.

 Current makeup

-As of January 2025, members of the Republican Party hold a supermajority in the House with over three-fourths seats.
-There are 80 Republicans, 20 Democrats, and 1 vacancy.
+As of July 2026, members of the Republican Party hold a supermajority in the House with over three-fourths seats.
+There are 81 Republicans, 19 Democrats and 1 vacancy.